Lui Kung Tin

+Name

 Lui Kung Tin is a Cantonese transcription of native writing 雷公田, which literally means thunder-god and paddy field.
 In Hong Kong, paddy field as place name was quite common as majority of villagers were growing rice for livelihood.
 For thunder, one etymological explanation is that the orographic precipitation by the height of Tai Mo Shan frequently gathers rainstorms accompanying with thunders.